Accounting for scalar non-Gaussianity in secondary gravitational waves: Models for illustration

-We compute the amplitude and behavior of secondary GWs generated from these two models.
-The details of the calculations have been discussed in many works in the literature~(for some of the earlier discussions, see Refs.~\cite{Ananda:2006af,Baumann:2007zm,Inomata:2016rbd,Espinosa:2018eve,Kohri:2018awv}; for some of the recent efforts, see, Refs.~\cite{Pi:2020otn,Ragavendra:2020sop}).
-Here, we just present the observable quantity of interest, {\it viz.} the dimensionless energy density of secondary GWs, $\ogw$ as a function of frequency $f$.
+We first compute the amplitude and behavior of secondary GWs generated from these two models due to Gaussian contribution.
+We present the observable quantity of interest, \viz the dimensionless energy density of secondary GWs, $\ogw$ as a function of frequency $f$.
 The spectrum of $\ogw(f)$ has been plotted for our models of interest in the right panel of Fig.~\ref{fig:ps-sgw}.
 The peak in these spectra occur at around $10^6\,\mpcinv$ for the choices of parameter values we have worked with.
-The peak produced from the model of dip added to Starobinsky potential is sharper than that from the critical-Higgs model.
-We also plot the various constraint and sensitivity curves from various current and upcoming observational missions (see Ref.~\cite{Moore:2014lga} and the associated web-page for the sensitivity curves of various missions).
-We find that the maximum amplitude of the $\ogw$ generated is over the range corresponding to PTA and SKA surveys and the curve due to the model of dip added to Starobinsky potential already intersects with the PTA constraint.
-This indicates possible constraining and ruling out of regions in the parameter space determining the dip in the potential due to the recent analysis of NANOGrav data~\cite{Arzoumanian:2018saf,NANOGrav:2020bcs}.
+The peak produced in the case of SMD is sharper than in the model of CHI.
+We also plot the constraint and sensitivity curves from various current and upcoming observational missions (see Ref.~\cite{Moore:2014lga} and the associated web-page for the sensitivity curves of various missions).
+We find that the maximum amplitude of the $\ogw$ generated is over the range corresponding to PTA and SKA surveys and the curve due to SMD already intersects with the PTA constraint.
+This indicates possible constraining and ruling out of regions in the parameter space determining the dip in the potential using the NANOGrav data~\cite{Arzoumanian:2018saf,NANOGrav:2020bcs}.